hjerichen/collections/README.md

 # Collections

-I like the fact that PHP is going the way to type security, but unfortunately we haven't reached our goal yet.
+I like the fact that PHP is going the way to type safety, but unfortunately we haven't reached our goal yet.
-The type security still has some gaps.
+The type safety still has some gaps.
 One of the most annoying gap is (at least for me) that you cannot specify types for array elements.
 I don't like it at all to have to specify just "array" as return type.

 To avoid this I have created a small set of collections.